By the numbers:

 Hammond's Meadow Preserve

-CIR is working with many project partners to restore the native coastal habitat of the Hammond's Meadow Preserve, once the locations of the Chumash village Shalawa.
+CIR is working with many project partners to preserve and manage the native coastal habitat of the Hammond's Meadow Preserve, known as the Chumash village Shalawa.
 Visit the Hammond's Meadow Project web page for more info.

 Santa Ynez Band of Chumash Indians Reservation Restoration